I can hear those fighter planes,

 It’s why Jesus on the cross isn’t a way of saving a few people from an angry God, it’s a model for how to set the world right.
 You take the blows of the cycle of violence.
 You stop the downward descent into mutually assured destruction by not transmitting it any farther.
 If the violence stops with you, it can no longer touch those for who it was intended.

-Two days ago, a radicalized man in Germany drove a car into a crowd of people in the name of his twisted religion.
+Two days ago, a radicalized man in Germany drove a car into a crowd of people in the name of his twisted worldview.
 Germany quietly mourned, picked up the pieces, and carried on about their business.
 It hardly received press.
 They have their own struggle with immigration, a radical right, and religious radicalization as many countries face in the EU.
 Without knowing it, though, this week they accepted and killed off an arm of violence in the world.

 I learned at West Point that terrorism derives its power from its ability to illicit bellicose and violent reactions from enemies that are unequally matched.
 The purpose of 9/11 for example wasn’t the incident itself, but the longest war in American history that came right after.
 That’s terrorism at its most successful.